38th Oita International Wheelchair Marathon

 Governor of Oita Prefecture

-The Oita International Wheelchair Marathon was first held in 1981 in commemoration of the International Year of the Disabled as the world’s first international marathon event only for wheelchair users.
-The race is now officially recognized by the International Paralympic Committee, with athletes participating from the most countries and world records for both men and women, and has become the top wheelchair marathon event in the world.
+The Oita International Wheelchair Marathon was first held in 1981 in commemoration of the International Year of Disable Persons as the world’s first international marathon event only for wheelchair users.
+The race is now officially recognized by World Para Athletics, with athletes participating from inside and outside Japan and also with world records for both men and women, and has become the highest–level competition in the world.

-I hope that this year’s event will be a heated race filled with excitement and drama, and that through the promotion of para sports we will be able to realize a society in which all people, both those with disabilities and those without, will be able to live rich, fulfilling lives together.
+I sincerely hope that this year’s event will be a heated race filled with excitement and drama, nurturing international friendship, and that through the promotion of para sports, we will be able to realize a society in which all people, both those with impairments and those without, will be able to live rich, fulfilling lives together.

 I look forward to seeing you as autumn deepens in Oita, the number one hot spring prefecture in Japan.